DragonRidersUnite/docs-prototype-docsify/docs/API/outputs.md

 # args.outputs

-DragonRuby has a powerful and yet simple to use method of drawing called `outputs`.
-Arrays, Hashes and Classes can be used to define the data used to draw through `outputs`.
-Each piece of data is marked as one of the drawing primitives: border, label, line, solid or sprite.
+DragonRuby calls anything that can be rendered to the screen a **primitive** which can be defined using *Arrays, Hashes* and *Classes*.
+Primitives can be of the type: border, label, line, solid or sprite.

 `Outputs` is how you render primitives to the screen.
-The minimal setup for rendering something to the screen is via a tick method defined in mygame/app/main.rb
+The minimal setup for rendering something to the screen is through a tick method defined in `mygame/app/main.rb`

 ```ruby
 def tick args